 Please visit the ISS Campus Account page for detailed instructions on how to activate your account.

-In addition to your Campus Account you also have a special IT Account.
+In addition to your Campus Account you also have a special CS Account.
 After you have activated your campus account visit this page and provide the information required.
 I.e. Your Student ID and your Date of Birth.

 Don't forget, after your first login please change your account's password!